-We may request more information or evidence, or we may request that you appear at a USCIS office for an interview.
+We may request more information or evidence, or we may request that you and/or your family member appear at a USCIS office for an interview.
 We may also request that you submit the originals of any copy.

 Employment Authorization